Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: A statistical framework for Perturb-seq data analysis

 \subsection{Data observed in perturb-seq experiments and DAG}

+We now provide a statistical framework to address the key challenges stemming from our motivating dataset.
+We first translate the data observed from Perturb-seq experiments into statistical objects, and then introduce a statistical model in the following section.

-We present schematic overview of the data and our proposed method in Figure \ref{fig:main_summary}.
-We denote the unique molecular identifier (UMI) count of $p$ genes of a cell in a Perturb-seq data as $Y_{1},\cdots,Y_{p}$.
+We denote the UMI count of $p$ observed genes of a cell in a Perturb-seq data as $Y_{1},\cdots,Y_{p}$.
 We also denote guide RNA (gRNA) perturbation indicator $D_j\in \{0,1\}$, where $j\in\{1\cdots,p\}$, and $D_j=1$ indicating that the cell is induced by a guide that perturbs the gene $Y_j$ $\forall j\in[p]$.
 We further assume $\sum_{j=1}^pD_j\in\{0,1\}$, meaning that we target a single gene at a time or do not target any genes.
 A control cell with $D_1=D_2\cdots=D_p=0$ indicates that the cell is induced by a non-targeting guide that perturbs no genes.
-We define the unobserved biological confounders such as accessibility level of enhancer regions or even unmeasured expression level of other genes as $U=(U_1,\cdots,U_m)^T$ that influences gene expression levels.
-When the Perturb-seq experiments are conducted on multiple cell types that are not pre-labeled by the data generators, the cell type label can also function as unmeasured confounders.
-Lastly, we define the observable cell-specific covariates as $X=(X_1,\cdots,X_J)^T$, including technical factors such as batch or GEM (short for Gel bead-in-EMulsion) group labels, which influence both the expression level and $D_j$ (\textbf{Fig.}~\ref{fig:main_summary}a).
+We define the unobserved biological confounders such as accessibility level of enhancer regions, hidden sub cell types or even unmeasured expression level of other confounding genes as $U=(U_1,\cdots,U_m)^T$ that influences transcriptomic profile of the $p$ genes.
+Lastly, we define the observable cell-specific covariates as $X=(X_1,\cdots,X_J)^T$, including technical factors that could influence both the expression level and $D_j$ (\textbf{Fig.}~\ref{fig:main_summary}a).

 We use DAG to represent the causal network among the expression levels of $p$ genes.
 Specifically, a DAG $G$ is a pair $(V, E)$ consisting of a finite set of nodes $V (=V(G))= \{1, \ldots, p\}$ and a set of directed edges $E \subseteq V \times V$ such that the graph contains no directed cycles.
 That is, there does not exist a sequence of distinct nodes $i_1, i_2, \ldots, i_k$ with directed edges $i_1 \rightarrow i_2 \rightarrow \cdots \rightarrow i_k \rightarrow i_1.$ Each node $j \in V$ typically represents a random variable $\mu_j$ that represents the true expression of gene $j$ in a given cell, and a directed edge $i \rightarrow j$ encodes a potential direct causal or regulatory influence of $\mu_i$ on $\mu_j$.
 The acyclicity property implies that the variables can be topologically ordered so that every variable depends only on its predecessors in that order.
 This property allows one to represent the joint distribution of $\mu_j$s via a structural equation model (SEM) of the form